any-docs/css/content/reference/properties/-webkit-mask-composite/index.md

 {{Non-standard_header}}

 The **`-webkit-mask-composite`** property specifies the manner in which multiple mask images applied to the same element are composited with one another.
-Mask images are composited in the opposite order that they are declared with the {{CSSxRef("mask-image", "-webkit-mask-image")}} property.
+Mask images are composited in the opposite order that they are declared with the `-webkit-mask-image` property.

 > [!NOTE]
-> There is a standardized {{CSSxRef("mask-composite")}} property covering parts of this non-standard property using different keywords.
+> There is a standardized `mask-composite` property covering parts of this non-standard property using different keywords.

 ## Syntax